 Alder GSE is a California-based teacher preparation program established in 2010 that aims to build deep partnerships with public K12 school systems to prepare a diverse pipeline of effective teachers that meet local hiring needs, particularly in hard-to-staff areas like math, science, and special education.
 As of 2020, Alder GSE had prepared over 500 teachers in 19 California local education agencies (LEAs) through their residency-based model.

 A teacher residency, inspired by the medical residency model, is characterized by extended opportunities to practice concrete teaching skills in classrooms with students.
-A residency-based teacher preparation program typically requires its preservice teachers (called “residents”) to complete a year (or at least a semester) of classroom practice alongside a trained mentor teacher.
+A residency-based teacher preparation program typically requires its preservice teachers (called “residents”) to complete at least a semester and up to a year of classroom practice alongside a trained mentor-teacher.
 Residents are also given frequent opportunities to independently lead instruction and get feedback from their host teacher.
 While residencies are still gaining popularity and evidence of their effectiveness remains limited, prior research suggests that teaching residencies may produce better-prepared teachers that stay in the profession longer than teachers from traditional programs.